Certificate of Location – Everything you need to know (2026)

-In 2017, a Quebec couple bought a property only to later discover that part of their parking area actually belonged to their neighbour, a mistake that led to a multi-year court battle they eventually lost.
-The issue?
-An outdated certificate of location that failed to show the true boundaries of the lot.
+In 2017, a Quebec couple bought a property only to later discover that part of their parking area actually belonged to their neighbour.
+This mistake led to a multi-year court battle that they eventually lost.
+The issue was an outdated certificate of location that failed to show the true boundaries of the lot.

 In this article, we explain: